Version a deployed project#

 With Update selected, click OK, and confirm this is correct.

-Now on the Settings tab with v1 as the source bundle, click the green Update button, and Confirm the change.
+Now on the Settings tab with v1 as the source bundle, click the Update button, and Confirm the change.

 Important

-Before signing off, be sure to disable automatic triggers for this deployment either from the Project Deployer or the Automation project!
+Before signing off, be sure to Disable automatic triggers for this deployment either from the Project Deployer or the Automation project!

 See also